Mosh vs Dense: hair loss treatment compared (2026)

 How much do Mosh and Dense cost?

-Mosh runs on a subscription and the cost depends on the plan your consultation lands on, since finasteride alone differs from a finasteride-plus-minoxidil combination, and the fee bundles medication, practitioner oversight, and delivery.
+Mosh runs on a subscription and the cost depends on the plan your consultation lands on, since a single-active plan differs from a multi-active plan, and the fee bundles treatment, practitioner oversight, and delivery.
 You see the actual figures in the consultation before you commit.
 Dense is bought per product or as a routine directly from its store.
 Prices change, so check the current figures on each site.
 Our links apply any current referral offer at the URL level with no code to enter.

 Which should I start with for early thinning?